Finding a property

 There are many ways to find suitable properties to rent.
-The University can help with your property search and forward suitable property details across.

 Please note it is illegal for letting agents to charge you money just to register with them for property details or just to view a property.
 There will be costs involved after you decide on a property but these costs should be displayed on any property adverts.
 Please make sure you ask letting agents about additional costs before parting with any money.
 Some of the costs involved with securing a property may be non refundable.